pvlakshm/DesignConcepts/Dice/5/Readme.md

 ## Strategy

 <pre>
-he reason that data structures and algorithms can work together seamlessly is ... that they do not know anything about each other.
+The reason that data structures and algorithms can work together seamlessly is ... that they do not know anything about each other.
 - Alex Stepanov